 The starting system will be affected when this happens, but so will other components.
 You might notice the electrical components acting strangely, or you could have trouble with the transmission.
 To resolve the situation, you will need to do a voltage drop test on the engine grounds with a multimeter.

 Related: 6 Symptoms of a Bad Ground Strap

 6. Defective Starter

-Inside the starter, there is a motor that can wear down over time.
-When the engine gets hot, it can cause a failing starter to stop working.
+There is a motor inside the starter that can wear down over time.
+When the engine gets hot, it can cause a failing starter to stop working entirely.

 Within the starter motor, there is a slip ring commutator and carbon brushes that are needed to send current to the windings.
-When the parts wear out, there will be more resistance in the motor, which is only further problematic when the electrical resistance increases.
+When the parts wear out, there will be more resistance in the motor, which becomes even more problematic when the electrical resistance increases.